 Concordia College-New York is a private, religious school in a suburban setting in Bronxville, New York.
 Concordia was founded in 1881 and now enrolls around 1,597 students a year, including 1,129 undergrads.
-Concordia provides on-campus housing for up to 401 students.
+Concordia offers housing for up to 401 students.
 The majority of students live on campus but first-year students are not required to live in the dorms.
 On the weekends, about 50% of students stay on-campus and participate in campus events and social life.

 There are many ways for students to get involved at Concordia!
 Love music or performing?
 Sing in a chorus or perform with one of Concordia's theater groups.

 Interested in journalism or communications?
 Concordia students can write for the campus newspaperor be a producer for the student-run television channel.